-When a highly sophisticated APT attack named Operation Aurora occurred in 2009, Google began to reimagine their security architecture through an initiative they called BeyondCorp.
-The primary goal was to improve their security with regard to how employees and devices access internal applications.
+When a highly sophisticated APT attack named Operation Aurora occurred in 2009, Google began an internal initiative to reimagine their security architecture with regards to how employees and devices access internal applications.

-Unlike the traditional perimeter security model, BeyondCorp dispels the notion of network segmentation as the primary mechanism for keeping unwanted users out.
-Instead, all internal applications are deployed to the public Internet, only accessible through a carefully managed user and device-centric authentication model.
+Unlike the traditional perimeter security model, BeyondCorp dispels the notion of network segmentation as the primary mechanism for protecting sensitive resources.
+Instead, all applications are deployed to the public Internet, accessible through a user and device-centric authentication and authorization workflow.

 Google threw out tradition and reimagined what a security framework should look like to be truly effective in today's world of distributed teams, systems, and applications.